The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 (no prefix) + "suspicious email" → Vector C

-Same model, same weights, same Transformer — but because the prefix differs, the attention pattern changes, ultimately generating different vectors.
-It's the same principle as getting different outputs from an LLM with "summarize this" versus "translate this."
+Same model, same weights, same Transformer — but because the prefix differs, the attention pattern changes, resulting in different vectors being generated.
+It's the same principle as getting different outputs from an LLM with "please summarize" vs. "please translate."

-This asymmetric pairing (using different task types for queries and documents) is designed to absorb the difference in nature between short search queries and long documents.
-The query-side prefix is trained to "expand the intent to move closer to the document space," while the document side is trained to "be positioned where relevant queries can easily reach."
+This asymmetric pairing (using different task types for queries and documents) is designed to absorb the differences in nature between short search queries and long documents.
+The query-side prefix is trained to "expand the intent to approach the document space," while the document side is trained to "be positioned where relevant queries can easily reach."

-However, this training depends on training data.
-Since text-embedding-005 was primarily trained on English query-document pairs, it can correctly "expand" for English, but for Japanese, the prefix influence distorts rather than helps the vectors — that is the essence of the problem this time.
+However, this training depends on the training data.
+Since text-embedding-005 is primarily trained on English query-document pairs, it can correctly "stretch" for English, but the core problem here is that the prefix influence distorts the vectors for Japanese rather than helping them.

 google-chat-bot-vertex-ai-rag-engine-task-type